Jonah Goldberg and Stephen Hayes resign from Fox News, protesting 'irresponsible' voices like Tucker Carlson – KION546

 Hayes and Goldberg praised the “news side” (which keeps shrinking at Fox) but acknowledged that the opinion side has radicalized.
 “The release of ‘Patriot Purge’ wasn’t an isolated incident,” they wrote, “it was merely the most egregious example of a longstanding trend.”
 So they’re out.
 “We do not regret our decision,” they concluded, “even if we find it regrettably necessary.”

-— NYT’s Jonathan Martin framed the resignation news as “Fox makes its choice, con’t.”
-My interpretation: Fox keeps siding with the populist pro-Trump base over the GOP’s more rational, intellectual voices…
+— New York Times political reporter Jonathan Martin framed the resignation news as “Fox makes its choice, con’t.”
+In other words: Fox keeps siding with the populist pro-Trump base over the GOP’s more rational, intellectual voices.
+Fox is picking its lane.

-— Former VP Pence aide turned Trump admin critic Olivia Troye wrote, “Thank you Jonah Goldberg & Stephen Hayes for taking a stand for the truth against an ongoing dangerous enterprise.”
+— Former VP Pence aide turned Trump administration critic Olivia Troye wrote, “Thank you Jonah Goldberg & Stephen Hayes for taking a stand for the truth against an ongoing dangerous enterprise.”

 — Conservative writer Bill Kristol sent the two men kudos “for standing up to Fox, yelling Stop, at a time when few other conservatives are inclined to do so, or to have much patience with those who so urge it…”